react-native-community/cli/docs/dependencies.md

 Custom syntax to instantiate a package.
 By default, it's a `new AwesomePackage()`.
 It can be useful when your package requires additional arguments while initializing.

 For settings applicable on other platforms, please consult their respective documentation.

+#### platforms.android.buildTypes

+An array of build variants or flavors which will include the dependency.
+If the array is empty, your dependency will be included in all build types.
+If you're working on a helper library that should only be included in development, such as a replacement for the React Native development menu, you should set this to `['debug']` to avoid shipping the library in a release build.
+For more details, see [`build variants`](https://developer.android.com/studio/build/build-variants#dependencies).

 ### assets